-Saturday EB – Heavy volume is likely between 1:00 and 7:30 p.m. with 35 minutes of extra travel time.
+Saturday EB – Congestion is likely between 2 and 6 p.m. with delays of around 30 minutes are possible.

-Sunday EB – Traffic will build around Noon and continue until approximately 7:30 p.m.
-Last year travelers experienced 45 minutes of extra travel time between Silverthorne and C470.
+Sunday EB – Traffic volumes will develop quickly starting by Noon and end at approximately 7 p.m.
+It will take folks at least an extra hour to travel between Silverthorne and C470.

 *The GoI70.com Travel Forecast is based on historical data, along with an estimation of how weather, construction, public events and other factors might impact travel.